 Note: Per WAC 182-12-262, you are required to notify the UW of changes in dependent eligibility within 60 days of the date in which your dependent is no longer eligible.

-At its July 2014 meeting, the PEBB approved changes to state employees' medical plan monthly premiums and cost-sharing in 2015.
-All changes take effect January 1, 2015.
+At its July 2015 meeting, the PEBB will approve changes to state employees' medical plan monthly premiums and cost-sharing in 2016.
+All changes will take effect January 1, 2016.

-More details will become available on PEBB's website www.hca.wa.gov/pebb/ and in PEBB's For Your Benefit newsletter, which will be mailed to PEBB member homes in mid-October.
-To ensure you receive it, please review your profile in Employee Self Service (ESS) at http://www.uw.edu/ess and make any updates or changes before mid-September.
+More details about plan changes and rates will become available on PEBB's website www.hca.wa.gov/pebb/ and in PEBB's For Your Benefit newsletter, which will be mailed to PEBB member homes in mid-October 2015.
+To ensure you receive this information, please review your profile in Employee Self Service (ESS) at http://www.uw.edu/ess and make any updates or changes before mid-September 2015.

-If you continue to cover a spouse or domestic partner under your PEBB medical coverage for 2015, you must re-attest to the spousal coverage surcharge, even if you do not make any plan changes.
+Note: If you continue to cover a spouse or domestic partner under your PEBB medical coverage next year, you must re-attest to the spousal coverage surcharge during open enrollment, even if you do not make any plan changes.

 Review your current enrollment in one of two ways: